jonmosco/kube-ps1/README.md

 | `KUBE_PS1_SUFFIX` | `)` | Prompt closing character |
 | `KUBE_PS1_CLUSTER_FUNCTION` | No default, must be user supplied | Function to customize how cluster is displayed |
 | `KUBE_PS1_NAMESPACE_FUNCTION` | No default, must be user supplied | Function to customize how namespace is displayed |

-For terminals that do not support UTF-8, the symbol will be replaced with the string `k8s`.

 To disable a feature, set it to an empty string: